14 Best Things to Do in Michigan City IN

 The Children’s Garden is a must-see if you’re visiting with kids.

-In the Arcelor Mittal Children’s Garden, kids will find cedar playground structures, outdoor musical instruments and a working water pump to explore.
+In the Arcelor Mittal Children’s Garden, kids can explore cedar playground structures, outdoor musical instruments and a working water pump.

 Michigan City IN